Bronzetti, In-Albon both advance at Veneto Open - WHIZ News

 GAIBA, Italy (AP) — Italian player Lucia Bronzetti won the first match in the first WTA tournament played on natural grass in Italy on Monday.

 The third-seeded Bronzetti beat Justina Mikulskytė 6-1, 6-3 at the Veneto Open.
-She will next face either Fanny Stollár or Harmony Tan in the round of 16.
+She will next face Harmony Tan, who defeated Fanny Stollár 7-6 (3), 6-1.

 The Veneto Open is taking place in Gaiba, a town of less than 1,000 inhabitants — making it the smallest town in the world to host a WTA tournament.